 2. Cleaning robots can track and confirm when spaces were last cleaned

 In addition to being a visual reminder of cleaning protocols, cleaning robots also provide concrete data to quantify your health and safety plan.
 For example, data from Whiz can be used to verify when each space was last cleaned.
 This information can be posted clearly to reassure employees that the workspace has been thoroughly and recently cleaned.

 3. Cleaning robots give you time back to sanitize and disinfect

 Bringing cleaning automation into your workplace gives cleaning teams time back for tasks like more frequent sanitizing and disinfecting tasks that are now required.
-For example, an autonomous vacuum sweeper like Whiz can save up to 30% of your cleaning team’s time, so they can focus on deep cleaning instead of spending hours vacuuming.
+For example, a commercial robot vacuum like Whiz can save up to 30% of your cleaning team’s time, so they can focus on deep cleaning instead of spending hours vacuuming.

 4. Cleaning robots are an inexpensive way to ramp up cleaning protocols